 Several years had passed since I visited Batu Karas beach and voila: it now has developed into a small tourist village.

-It used to be a quiet fishermen village, thus, the first thing we will see here are the many small fishermen boats anchored in the shallow water or landed on the shore.
-Then, further down the road there is a cove with wide sandy beach where we can truly enjoy the beach.
+It used to be a quiet fishermen village, thus, the first thing you will see here are the many small fishermen boats anchored in the shallow water or landed on the shore.
+Then, further down the road there is a cove with wide sandy beach where you can truly enjoy the beach.

-One way or another, Batu Karas will always remind us of Pangandaran.
+One way or another, Batu Karas will always remind you of Pangandaran.
 It looks a lot like a smaller version of Pangandaran beach.

 Similar to Pangandaran, it lays on a small cove, so the waves are relatively safe, although it faces the Indonesia / Indian Ocean, which is famous for its strong current.